River Ure: Name

 The earliest recorded name of the river is Earp in about 1025, probably an error for Ear ƿ, where ƿ represents the Old English letter wynn or 'w', standing for ƿæter ("water").
 By 1140 it is recorded as Jor, hence Jervaulx (Jorvale) Abbey, and a little later as Yore.
-In Tudor times the antiquarians John Leland and William Camden used the modern form of the name.
+In Tudor times, antiquarians John Leland and William Camden used the modern form of the name.

 The name probably means "the strong or swift river".
 This is on the assumption that the Brittonic name of the river was Isurā, because the Roman name for Aldborough was Isurium; intervocalic s is known to have been lost in Brittonic at an early date.
 This explanation connects the river name with an Indo-European root is- meaning "strong" and the names of the Isar in Germany and the Isère in France.

 Course

-The source of the river is Ure Head on Abbotside Common where it flows west south-west to the valley floor and then turns south.
-Where it reaches the A684 it turns east along Wensleydale as far as Wensley.
-From here it flows south-east to Jervaulx Abbey and shortly after south to Mickley.
-Here it returns east and then south to Ripon.
-A little way after Ripon it flows east again to Boroughbridge.
+The source of the river is Ure Head on Abbotside Common, where it flows west-southwest to the valley floor and then turns south.
+Where it reaches the A684, it turns east along Wensleydale as far as Wensley.
+From here, it flows south-east to Jervaulx Abbey and shortly after south to Mickley.
+Here, it returns east and then south to Ripon.
+A little way after Ripon, it flows east again to Boroughbridge.